-Del City, Oklahoma, is a different kind of town story: in 1946, Capitol Hill home builder George Epperly bought 160 acres of wheat field at SE 29th and Sunnylane, built 50 affordable homes, and helped two hundred families vote to incorporate in 1948—naming the city for his eldest daughter, Delaphene, and the streets for his other daughters.
+Del City, Oklahoma, is a different kind of town story: in 1946, Capitol Hill home builder George Epperly bought 160 acres of wheat field at SE 29th and Sunnylane, built 50 affordable homes, and helped two hundred families vote to incorporate in 1948, naming the city for his eldest daughter, Delaphene, and the streets for his other daughters.
 Today, this 7.5-square-mile city of 21,000+ sits between OKC and Midwest City, cut by I-40, next to Tinker Air Force Base, with a documented military tradition and a strong sense of local pride.

-Pro Tip
+Local Tip

 21K+